ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 - Each physical signal can be decomposed into a list of logical signals, all of which are associated with a signaling system.
 - Blocks have a type
 - It is possible to determine, given only the signal, its delimiting properties
-- There are no sidings overlapping the end or beginning of a track
+- blocks never cross route boundaries
-- Blocks not covered by tracks do not exist or can be ignored
+- blocks which are not covered by routes do not exist, or can be ignored
-- A train only uses one signaling system capable of transmitting the movement authority
+- At any time, trains only use one signaling system capable of transmitting movement authority

 # Design of Signaling Systems